software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 ## Running the tests

 To run cairo 1 tests, there is a special command called `test-cairo1`.
-It is a sister-command to `test` command, it will collect all the tests in the given directory/module, run them, and print out a summary.
+It is a sibling command to the `test` command, it will collect all the tests in the given directory/module, run them, and print out a summary.

-Tests are ran on Cairo VM, so no Starknet syscalls are available from the test code.
+Tests are run on Cairo VM, so no Starknet syscalls are available from the test code.

-See [command reference](../../cli-reference.md#test-cairo1) for more details on usage.

 :::info
 There is no support currently for starknet contracts at the moment, it's a work in progress.